 These final checks are to make sure that the engine is producing power properly, the controls all work as they should, the safety belts and doors are secure, and you have the necessary equipment operating.

-Then the instructor will taxi the aircraft onto the runway, on to the centreline, if there is one.
+Then the instructor will taxi the aircraft onto the runway, on to the centreline.
 They’ll advance the throttle, so make sure your heels are touching the floor (to keep your toes off the brakes, which are usually at the top of the rudder pedals), and then you’ll rapidly accelerate down the runway.

 You may hear the instructor murmur something like, “Speed coming up, Ts and Ps in the green,” which just means that all is well.
 Ts and Ps stands for the oil temperature and pressure.
 The noise and vibration from the wheels fades as the wings start to develop lift, and then the instructor will pull back on the control yoke, or control stick, to ‘rotate’ and, whoo-hoo!
 You’re flying!